Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Colloidal Rollers

 \subsection{Lanczos convergence}

-Brownian Dynamics simulations require a method to generate Brownian particle ``velocities,'' Gaussian random variables with mean zero and covariance $\sim\sM{M}$, i.e., $\V{g}=\sM{M}^{\tfrac{1}{2}}\sM{W}$, where $\sM{M}^{\tfrac{1}{2}}$ is the mobility matrix square root and $\sM{W}$ is a collection of independent identically distributed (i.i.d) random numbers with zero mean and unit standard deviation.
-Lanczos iterative algorithm \cite{SquareRootKrylov} can be used to estimate $\V{g}$ in Krylov subspace.
-Prior work has shown that the number of iterations required to achieve a certain tolerance is independent of the number of particles in suspensions of particles near a single wall (BW geometry) due to the hydrodynamic screening of the wall (see Fig.~1 in \cite{MagneticRollers}), but grows with the number of particles in the absence of a wall (in a TP environment \cite{SpectralRPY}; also see the inset of Fig.~1 in \cite{MagneticRollers}).
+Brownian Dynamics (BD) simulations require a method to generate Brownian particle ``velocities,'' which are Gaussian random variables with mean zero and covariance $\sim\sM{M}$, i.e., $\V{g}=\sM{M}^{\tfrac{1}{2}}\M{W}$, where $\sM{M}^{\tfrac{1}{2}}$ is a square root of the mobility matrix and $\M{W}$ is a collection of independent identically distributed (i.i.d) random numbers with zero mean and unit standard deviation \footnote{BD simulations in confined domains also require a method to generate a stochastic drift term $\sim\V{\partial}_{\V{r}}\cdot\sM{M}$, which can be done using two additional mobility solves per time step with Random Finite Differences \cite{MagneticRollers}.}.
+A Lanczos iterative algorithm \cite{SquareRootKrylov} can be used to estimate $\V{g}$ in the Krylov subspace of $\sM{M}$.
+Prior work has shown that the number of iterations required to achieve a certain tolerance is independent of the number of particles in suspensions of particles near a single wall (BW geometry, see Fig.~1 in \cite{MagneticRollers}), due to the hydrodynamic screening of the wall, but grows with the number of particles in the absence of a wall, i.e., in a TP environment (see Fig.~1 in \cite{SpectralRPY} and the inset of Fig.~1 in \cite{MagneticRollers}).